fli-iam/shanoir-ng/README.md

 * Access to shanoir-ng: https://shanoir-ng-nginx

-If you want to login, please go to Keycloak:
+If you want to login, please configure a user in Keycloak :

+## CONFIGURE

+### Configure a user in Keycloak

 * Access to Keycloak admin interface: http://localhost:8080/auth/admin/